graphcore/poptorch/docs/user_guide/overview.rst

 that was passed into :py:func:`~poptorch.inferenceModel` or :py:func:`~poptorch.trainingModel`.
 It has a few methods which you can use to interface with the IPU.

 The :py:class:`~poptorch.PoplarExecutor` will implicitly keep in sync the parameters of the source PyTorch model and the PopTorch model(s).
-However, you need to explicitly copy the weights if the model is trained on the CPU and inference is run on the IPU.
+However, you need to explicitly copy the weights before you run a model on the IPU if you train the model on the CPU after you have already wrapped it for the IPU.
+You also need to explicitly copy the weights if you alter an already wrapped model parameter by some other means.

 See :py:class:`~poptorch.PoplarExecutor` for a complete description of the IPU interface functionality.